CAFapi/opensuse-tomcat-image/README.md

 Each one can be used as a base image for hosting web projects which use Java technologies such as Java Servlets or JavaServer Pages.

-Here is an example Dockerfile which uses the image with Tomcat Jul logging as a base:
+Here is an example Dockerfile which uses the image with Tomcat Juli logging as a base:

     FROM cafapi/opensuse-tomcat-juli:latest